rakshita95/Book-Recommendation-System/README.md

 # Book Recommendation System

-## Columbia University E4571 Personalization: Theory & Application
+#### Course Project for Columbia University : E4571 Personalization - Theory & Application

 For detailed explanation of the approach and discussion of the results, refer to this [ipython notebook](Report.ipynb)